lue-bird/elm-state-interface/README.md

 We'll explore a nicer alternative to make the traditional model-view-update simpler and safer

 ## names we'll use
-- event, usually called msg in elm
+- event, usually called msg in elm (which now also contains the state and only exists as an intermediate type)
 - state/app state, usually called model in elm
 - interface, called view and subscriptions in elm
 - `...Interface.on`, usually called update in elm
-- state-interface, called TEA and model-view-update/MVU in elm
+- state-interface, a simpler, safer take on TEA/model-view-update/MVU

 ## topics
 The core ideas for reform: